RabinaRoka/React/readme.txt

 ##The componentDidMount() method is also the best place to attach any event listeners you need to add for specific functionality.
 React provides a synthetic event system which wraps the native event system present in browsers.

+##The if/else statements worked in the last challenge, but there's a more concise way to achieve the same result.
+Imagine that you are tracking several conditions in a component and you want different elements to render depending on each of these conditions.
+If you write a lot of else if statements to return slightly different UIs, you may repeat code which leaves room for error.
+Instead, you can use the && logical operator to perform conditional logic in a more concise way.
+This is possible because you want to check if a condition is true, and if it is, return some markup.
+Here's an example:

+{condition && <p>markup</p>}